monostream/emporium-docs/guides/add-your-own-apps.md

 An App is a Helm chart that has been preconfigured with a distinctive [`values.emporium.yaml` file](../reference/values-emporium-yaml).

 This file interfaces with Emporium and facilitates dynamic UI rendering based on necessary configuration variables.
-Here's a comprehensive guide to help you get your app ready for the Emporium.
+Here's a comprehensive guide to help you get your app ready for Emporium.

 ## 1. Helm Chart Creation
 Before you begin, ensure you have the Helm CLI installed.
 Follow the [official documentation](https://helm.sh/docs/intro/install/) to install Helm on your system.